 Section 21 notices if a tenancy deposit is not protected

-Landlords who fail to do this will be unable to evict their tenants using the 'assured shorthold ground' – any 'Section 21 notice' they served will not be valid.
+Landlords who fail to do this will be unable to evict their tenants using the 'assured shorthold ground'.
+Any 'Section 21 notice' they serve will not be valid.

-Use our tenancy deposit checker to check if your landlord should protect your tenancy deposit.
+Use Shelter's tenancy deposit checker to check if your landlord should protect your tenancy deposit.

-If your landlord tries to evict you when your deposit is not protected or the required information has not been given to you seek advice from a housing adviser or housing lawyer .
+Get advice from a housing adviser or housing lawyer if your landlord tries to evict you when your deposit is not protected or the required information has not been given to you.

 Eviction during a fixed term assured shorthold tenancy